secretstartups/handbook/content/handbook/finance/financial-planning-and-analysis/_index.md

 All PIDs are created by the Corporate FP&A team and are tied to Headcount Forecast (including Hiring Plan)

 FP&A Position IDs increase visibility and accuracy for headcount forecasting (count and dollars) and simplify & provide transparency on modeled headcount (attrition and backfill).
-   - PID is an unique identifier for positions assigned by Corporate to all positions in Hiring Plan
+   - PID is an unique identifier for positions assigned by Corporate to **all** positions in Hiring Plan
-   - Add/remove/exchange positions requires FBP approval via existing process, e.g. RLOA or rolling forecast and submit change request Google Form here
+   - Add/remove/exchange positions requires FBP approval via existing process, e.g. RLOA or rolling forecast and submit change request Google Form [here](https://docs.google.com/forms/d/e/1FAIpQLSeHS97lg1Fz_SIQTisg-TOPHsXf6QMGw6vXfuEDkB_GY8pKfA/viewform)
    - Positions reconciled regularly, e.g. monthly before each rolling forecast lock
-   - Position ID follows “FIN-Fiscal Year-0000 (4-digit PID code)” as naming convention
+   - Position ID follows “**FIN-Fiscal Year-0000 (4-digit PID code)**” as naming convention
       - For example, if a role is opened in FY24, the PID is “FIN-FY24-0000”

 #### Creating GHPID